hayagreevchintu/hayagreevchintu/README.md

-- 👋 Hi, I’m @hayagreevchintu
+- 👋 Hi, I’m @hayagreevvaradarajan
 - 📫 Email me at hayagreev.varadarajan@outlook.com to connect!
 -Drop a dm or a tweet at https://twitter.com/hayaprogress to connect.
 I'd love to meet new fellow software developers!
 - My HackerRank profile: hackerrank.com/hayagreevchintu